VCU-CS-Capstone/CS-25-304-SON-researchers/src/Readme.md

 Run the .html files from local filesystem, and you're done!

-If you wish to load the container up and run it, you can do so by building a container and then running everything inside of it.
+If you don't have a container, follow this part.
 Name1 can be anything you want, same with name2.
 Make sure you are in the right directory!
 Create and run the container within the src folder.
 ```
 docker build -t [name1]